brynkinz2/startup/notes.md

 events are stored in memory (events array) and not persisted in a database, need to save them to a database or reload them correctly from the API on login.

+## 3rd Party APIs
+Good place to look for one: [Free APIs](https://www.freepublicapis.com/)

+Need to know what elements are present in the data it is sending so that you can fetch them in your program